tirupati17/tirupati17.github.io/content/_index.md

 - **[Mysticadii](https://mysticadii.com)**: Co-founding Mysticadii allowed me to delve into the spiritual side of technology, establishing a podcast platform for those seeking wisdom and deeper understanding.

 - **[CelerStudio](https://celerstudio.com)**: Through CelerStudio, I have launched a suite of open-source mobile applications that serve various sectors including healthcare, finance, and sports, emphasizing my commitment to diverse technological contributions.

-## Professional Journey

-Beginning my career as a software engineer, I've rapidly evolved within the realm of mobile technology.
-My role has transitioned from a Senior Software Engineer to a Lead iOS Engineer, and currently, I thrive as an Engineering Manager.
-Along this path, I've contributed to the development of significant applications like:

-- **[SehatQ](https://sehatq.com)**: A comprehensive health app that provides medical information and facilitates doctor appointments.

-- **[Zenius](https://zenius.net)**: An educational app designed to make learning engaging and accessible for students everywhere.

-- **[Noice](https://noice.id)**: An innovative platform that offers a unique audio entertainment experience with original and diverse content.

-Each step in my journey has been an opportunity to impact the tech landscape profoundly, pushing the boundaries of mobile technology to enhance user experiences worldwide.